KTRBS/Devock-Tool-Lite/README.md

 im sorry i couldnt find github link

 ## To make this compatible with other version
-- Bdit "BASE OFFER" at line 4 and same change to line 58
+- Edit "BASE OFFER" at line 4 and same change to line 58

 ## Credits
  - chargpt